megasanjay/colorize/README.md

 A simple game where you have to find the odd one out.
 The game is written in Vue and TypeScript.
 Feature requests and bug reports are welcome.

+## How to play

+The regular game mode has three levels of difficulty.
+The first level has a 3x3 grid, the second level has a 5x5 grid and the third level has a 7x7 grid.
+The game will start with the first level and will increase the level after 10 rounds.
+The game will end after 30 rounds.
+You will also be under the pressure of a timer so you have to be quick.
+The amount of time per round will also reduce as the level increases.

+Good luck!

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).